CrowdStrike/aws-ssm-distributor/official-package/README.md

 - Create/Read/Update AWS Systems Manager Parameter Store parameters
 - Describe AWS EC2 instances to determine the platform
-- Run the `AWS-COnfigureAWSPackage` document to install the sensor
+- Run the `AWS-ConfigureAWSPackage` document to install the sensor

 <details><summary>Using CloudFormation</summary>